ReyamSahib/Fake-News-Detection-ML-DL/README.md

 # Fake-News-Detection-ML-DL
 Fake News Detection using Machine Learning and Deep Learning

-# Fake News Detection using Machine Learning and Deep Learning

 This project compares machine learning and deep learning techniques for classifying news articles as fake or real.

 ## Team Contribution